Sightless: Plot

-When Clayton leaves the apartment one afternoon, another person enters and attacks Ellen.
-She manages to dial 911 before she passes out.
-She is awaken by a paramedic and Detective Bryce who reassures her that after Clayton left her apartment, nobody else entered.
-Detective Bryce confirms to Ellen that her friend Sasha, who was having an affair with Ellen's ex-husband, is the prime suspect in Ellen's attack.
-Feeling alone and unsure of anyone, Ellen decides to commit suicide.
+Hearing someone enter the apartment, Ellen thinks that Clayton has returned and begins to apologize.
+However, the newcomer attacks Ellen.
+Hearing the assailant’s breathing pattern she recognises it as that of the person who attacked her in the parking lot.
+She manages to dial 911 before passing out.
+She is awoken by a paramedic and a worried Clayton, who informs her that Detective Bryce is here to see her.
+Detective Bryce reassures her that after Clayton left her apartment, nobody else entered.
+Detective Bryce also confirms to Ellen that her friend Sasha, who was having an affair with Ellen's ex-husband, is the prime suspect in Ellen's attack.
+Feeling alone and unsure of anyone, Ellen is overwhelmed and decides to commit suicide.
 She writes letters to her brother, Sasha, and Clayton, and then jumps from her apartment balcony.

-Ellen wakes up on the floor of a soundproof room and quickly realises the apartment she was staying in was fake, and all of the noises "outside" were coming from a speaker system.
+Ellen wakes up on the floor of a soundproof room.
+She quickly realises the apartment she was staying in was fake, and all of the noises "outside" were coming from a speaker system.
 She explores the hallway only to find she cannot escape.
-Ellen goes to Lana for help, who tells her that this is home.
-Clayton then arrives to cook Ellen dinner and she realises all of the people she has interacted with since her attack - the doctors, the detective, the paramedic, Russo - were all Clayton, dressed up differently.
+Ellen finds Lana in the hallway and asks her for help, asking about the place they are living in, and telling her that she knows they are being watched.
+Lana tells her that this is home and flees before answering any more questions.
+Clayton then arrives to cook Ellen dinner and knocks twice; at that moment she realises all of the people she has interacted with since her attack - the doctors, the detective, the paramedic, Russo - were all Clayton playing different roles, but giving himself away by his habit of knocking on any surface twice.
 Ellen knocks Clayton unconscious and finds Lana who reveals she is Clayton's sister and she helped him kidnap Ellen.
 She then tells Ellen their only hope of escape is by using the hidden vent in Clayton's room.

 Clayton finds and once again captures Ellen.
-He confesses that after his mother's death, his father kept him captive in the basement for three years, during which time Lana played Ellen's music for him, thus resulting in his obsession.
-Ellen tries to escape via the vent and finds a vial, which she realises is the same substance that was used in her attack that made her lose her sight.
-She finds her way back to her apartment, chased by Clayton, and sprays the substance in his face.
+He confesses that after his mother's death, his father kept him captive in the basement for three years.
+During this time, Lana played recordings of Ellen playing the violin, resulting in he becoming obsessed with her.
+Ellen tries to escape via the vent and finds a vial.
+She realises it contains the same substance that was used in the attack that left her blind.
+She finds her way back to her room, chased by Clayton, and sprays the substance in his face.
 Upon seeing Clayton disabled, Lana guides Ellen to an exit into the outside world.

 Six months later, Ellen prepares to go on stage to the sound of an elated crowd, as an assistant asks her if she needs any help.
+She declines and walks on stage herself.